 The on campus living environment provides a rich enrichment through which students gain knowledge and skills.
 Not only does this foundation help them stay in college and ultimately gain their degree.
 It helps develop life skills which will serve them long after graduation and into their chosen career field.

 The cost of housing is separate from tuition and books.
 Our all-inclusive rate offers convenience and ease because everything is wrapped up in one single payment.
 Our rates are extremely competitive with other housing programs, while offering a smaller more personal collegiate experience.
+We have no hidden fees!

 - Meal plan